-Under her direction, Moore College of Art & Design is hosting the first-ever Peace Paper Project Workshop in Philadelphia this week.
+Under her direction, Moore College of Art & Design hosted the first-ever Peace Paper Project Workshop in Philadelphia.
 It consists of taking articles of clothing that hold significant meaning and turning them into paper.
 It is a Panty Pulping workshop, however, participants can use other articles of clothing that have significance as well.

 “I knew that I was eventually looking to go into art therapy, which I plan on getting a Master’s degree in,” she said.
 “I came across the Peace Paper Project and thought that what they were doing – using fiber arts as social action – was absolutely perfect.”